From the Corner Proposal to the Area Law

 where $l_P=\sqrt{G\hbar}$ is the Planck length.
 Using this new field, the action reads

 We can now perform a final conformal transformation on the two-dimensional metric

 to get the final action

 This proves the dynamical equivalence between spherically symmetric Einstein-Hilbert theory in four-dimensions and a two-dimensional dilaton gravity model with a $\Phi^{-\frac12}$ potential.
+In this work, the boundary $\partial \tilde{M}_2$ is a null hypersurface defined by the level set $\Phi=\mathrm{const}$.
+Its null normal is $k^a=\nabla^a\Phi$, with $k^a k_a=0$.
+Since the normal $k^a$ enters both the integrand and the surface element $\dd\Sigma_a$, the corresponding boundary contribution vanishes on a null hypersurface.
+We will thus discard it for the rest of this work.
 Finally we write the dictionary between the original four-dimensional metric \eqref{eq:sphericallysymmetricmetric} and the fields in the action \eqref{eq:dimreddilatontheory}, We are now ready to compute the charges of the dimensionally reduced theory.
-We follow the extended phase space formalism of \cite{Ciambelli:2021nmv,Speranza:2022lxr}.
+We follow the extended phase space formalism of \cite{Ciambelli:2021nmv}.
 For convenience, we temporarily work in units where $\hbar=1$ and comment on how to restore $\hbar$ at the end.
 Varying the bulk action yields the following equations of motions

 and the following symplectic potential current

 where